“More is more in every sense.”

 I work with a lot of flea-market fabrics, I look for precious things which need a new life.
 I mostly buy really old and cheap stuff and clean it until it looks great again.
 I do not really manipulate my fabrics, I do not work with my fabrics like it is canvas for a painting.
 Rather, I put existing things in a story and change the feeling of the fabric with my patterns and finishings.
 I get very obsessive with colours also, sometimes I just sit for hours and try to visualize each garment in every possible colour.

-What’s the garment or look your most proud of?
+What’s the garment or look you are most proud of?
 Why?

 I answer this question differently every time.
 At the moment it is the blue gold bomber jacket, because the result is exactly what I wanted it to look like.